the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 };
 ~~~~~~~

 In this example, an object gets declared as variable with the name `robin` whereas everything in the curly braces are **properties** of this object.
 While the left-hand side of these properties is called **object keys** (also called: property names, names, or keys, here: `firstName`, `lastName`, `yearBirth`, `isDeveloper`), the right-hand side is called **object values** (also called: values).
-Essentially an object is a wrapper around a bunch of values (of any data type) which are grouped into an **entity** of a specific **domain** (e.g. person domain).
+Essentially an object is a wrapper around a bunch of values (of any data type) which are grouped into an entity of a specific domain (e.g. person domain).

 ![](images/object-anatomy.png)

-Therefore, we can have distinct entities represented by objects *without* declaring all their primitive values as variables (as we did before) one by one:
+Therefore, we can have distinct entities represented by objects for the same domain *without* declaring all their primitive values one by one as variables (as we did before when we just knew about primitive data types):

 {title="index.js",lang="javascript"}
 ~~~~~~~